charlesbuczel/patterns.js/README.md

 # patterns.js
-Collection of common javascript patterns.
+Collection of javascript design patterns and reusable solutions in form of simple templates with tests.